 Nestor Cortes, brought in to protect a one-run lead in the 10th inning on Friday night in Game 1 of the World Series, retired the first batter he faced, no small task in that it was presumed National League MVP Shohei Ohtani.

-But after an intentional walk to Mookie Betts, Freddie Freeman, dealing with a sprained ankle suffered late in the regular season, hit a walk-off grand slam to send the Yankees to a crushing 6-3 loss in front of a boisterous sellout crowd of 52,394 at Dodger Stadium.
+But after an intentional walk to Mookie Betts, Freddie Freeman, dealing with a right ankle sprain suffered late in the regular season, hit a walk-off grand slam on Cortes’ first pitch to him to send the Yankees to a crushing 6-3 loss in front of a boisterous sellout crowd of 52,394 at Dodger Stadium.

-The Yankees had taken a 3-2 lead in the 10th when Jazz Chisholm Jr., who hit all of .147 the first nine games of the postseason, singled with one out, stole second and third and scored on Anthony Volpe’s forceout.
+The Yankees, who went 1-for-8 with runners in scoring position and stranded 11 runners, had taken a 3-2 lead in the 10th when Jazz Chisholm Jr., who hit all of .147 in the first nine games of the postseason, singled with one out, stole second and third and scored on Anthony Volpe’s forceout.

 With Luke Weaver having pitched 1 2⁄3 scoreless innings, closing fell to Jake Cousins, who retired Will Smith on a flyout to right.
-But he walked Gavin Lux and allowed an infield single by Tommy Edman, the NLCS MVP in the Dodgers’ six-game victory over the Mets.
+But he walked Gavin Lux and allowed an infield single by Tommy Edman.

 That paved the road to the disastrous finish — from the Yankees’ perspective — that followed.

-The Yankees, who received a brilliant outing from Gerrit Cole and more effective work from their bullpen, took a 2-1 lead in the sixth courtesy of Giancarlo Stanton’s two-run homer off Jack Flaherty.
-For Stanton, who grew up in the Los Angeles area going to Dodgers games as a child and who earned ALCS MVP honors after homering four times in that five-game series, it was his sixth homer overall of the postseason.
+The Yankees received a brilliant outing from Gerrit Cole and more effective work from their bullpen, taking a 2-1 lead in the sixth courtesy of Giancarlo Stanton’s 412-foot two-run homer off Jack Flaherty.
+For Stanton, who grew up in the Los Angeles area going to Dodgers games as a child and who earned ALCS MVP honors after homering four times in that five-game series, it was his sixth homer of this postseason.

 SUBSCRIBE